Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Experimental Results

-Proto-LeakNet was first evaluated under the closed-set configuration to verify its ability to learn and capture generator-specific signal-leak patterns.
-All methods to which we compare were trained in our exact conditions.
-We first analyze the per-class AUCs reported in Table~\ref{tab:all_aucs_raw}.
-Although Proto-LeakNet does not achieve the top score for every generator, it consistently ranks among the best across all classes, leading to the highest overall Macro~AUC.
-This indicates stronger balance and generalization in capturing generator-specific signal-leak patterns under the closed-set configuration.
-Compared to all baselines, Proto-LeakNet attains superior latent discriminability and structured separation.
-The joint effect of temporal attention and prototype supervision is crucial: attention focuses on the most informative diffusion timesteps, while prototypes enforce geometric consistency by attracting samples toward class centroids and repelling those of different generators.
-Fig.~\ref{fig:plot_accuracies} further shows the Top-1 accuracy distributions, where SuSy~\citep{susy2024} slightly surpasses our model on raw images (83.32\% vs.~82.60\%), yet Proto-LeakNet, due to its highest Macro AUC, yields a more compact and interpretable latent manifold as supported by Fig.~\ref{fig:evo_clusters}, effectively encoding generator-specific signal-leak cues that support robust and clear attribution.
+Proto-LeakNet is first evaluated under the Closed-set configuration to assess its ability to learn and discriminate generator-specific signal-leak patterns when all classes observed at test time are available during training.
+All competing methods are trained and evaluated under identical data splits and experimental conditions to ensure a fair comparison.
+Table~\ref{tab:all_aucs_raw} reports the per-class AUC scores.
+While Proto-LeakNet does not achieve the highest score for every individual generator, it consistently ranks among the top-performing methods across all classes, resulting in the highest overall Macro~AUC.
+This behavior indicates improved balance across generators and stronger generalization in capturing generator-specific latent signatures.
+Compared to the baselines, Proto-LeakNet exhibits enhanced latent discriminability and more structured class separation.
+The combination of temporal attention and prototype supervision plays a central role in this behavior: temporal attention selectively emphasizes the most informative diffusion timesteps, while prototype-based supervision encourages geometric consistency in the embedding space by attracting samples toward class centroids and increasing inter-class margins.
+Figure~\ref{fig:plot_accuracies} presents the Top-1 accuracy distributions.
+Although SuSy~\citep{susy2024} slightly outperforms Proto-LeakNet on raw images (83.32\% vs.~82.60\%), our model achieves the highest Macro~AUC, indicating superior threshold-independent separability.
+This improved separability translates into a more compact and well-organized latent representation, as illustrated in Fig.~\ref{fig:evo_clusters}, where generator-specific signal-leak cues form coherent and distinguishable regions that support reliable attribution.